 - Have any gas-burning appliances such as hot water heaters or furnaces checked out once a year.
 Ask the technician to be sure appliances are vented properly.

 - If the pilot light goes off, use the shutoff valve on the appliance to turn off the gas.
 Wait several minutes for the gas to drift away before trying to relight it.

 - If you think there is a gas leak, get everyone out of the house.
 Even a small spark can cause an explosion.
-DO NOT light any lighters, turn on electrical switches, turn on any burners, or use other appliances.
-DO NOT use cell phones, telephones, or flashlights.
-Once you are well away from the area, call 911 or your gas company right away.
+Do not light any lighters, turn on electrical switches, turn on any burners, or use other appliances.
+Do not use cell phones, telephones, or flashlights.
+Once you are well away from the area, call 911 or the local emergency number, or the gas company right away.

 - Keep the air supply vent clear of obstructions.

 - Replace the furnace filter at least every 3 months when in use.
 Change it every month if you have allergies or pets.

 - Set the temperature no higher than 120 degrees.